-(a) shall serve under the general direction of the collaborative board of directors, and
+(a) shall serve under the general direction of the collaborative board of directors;

-(b) shall be responsible for managing and supervising the educational collaborative.
+(b) shall be responsible for managing and supervising the educational collaborative;

+(c) shall vote on behalf of the collaborative to select a Regional Liaison to the Department from among the collaboratives of a region.

 (4) Business Manager: Each collaborative board of directors shall hire a business manager or an employee with responsibilities similar to those of a town accountant who shall be subject to M.G.L.
 Chapter 41, § 52.
 Each collaborative board of directors shall ensure an annual evaluation of such employee's performance and effectiveness.
-The business manager or employee with responsibilities similar to those of a town accountant may not serve concurrently as treasurer of the collaborative.
+The business manager or employee with responsibilities similar to those of a town accountant may not serve concurrently as treasurer or executive director of the collaborative.

 (5) Treasurer: Each collaborative board of directors shall hire or appoint a treasurer to manage all receipts and disbursements through the education collaborative fund and to perform such duties as are required by the collaborative board of directors and authorized by M.G.L. c.
 40, § 4E and these regulations.
 The collaborative board of directors shall annually evaluate the treasurer's performance and effectiveness.
 The collaborative board may hire or appoint a treasurer of a member district city, town or regional school district to serve as its treasurer.